Barber Small Fry Burn Unit Review

 Barber Small Fry Burn Unit Functions

 The control layout is pretty familiar.
-We have a Volume for your overall level of the pedal, Tone to adjust the brightness, Barber names the next controls Dynamics and Burn, the dynamics knob controls the compression characteristics of the pedal, and the Burn knob the sustain and drive.
+We have a Volume for your overall level of the pedal, Tone to adjust the brightness, Dynamics and Burn.
+The Dynamics knob controls the compression characteristics of the pedal, and the Burn knob controls the sustain and drive.
 There is a 3 position mini-toggle.
-When switched to the left this position gives you the stock Burn unit sounds, middle a more vintage type drive sounds with less gain, and finally the right will give you access to the Burn Unit’s asymmetrical “power tubes” clipping options.
+When switched to the left this position gives you the stock Burn unit sounds, to the middle a more vintage type drive sounds with less gain, and finally the right will give you access to the Burn Unit’s asymmetrical “power tubes” clipping options.
 These settings are meant to be used in tandem with the dynamics control for best effect.
-Additionally the four internal trim pots which are preadjusted for a good starting point but can be tweaked for sculpting your tone even further.
+Additionally, the four internal trim pots are pre-adjusted and are a good starting point, but can be tweaked for sculpting your tone even further.

 How Does the Barber Small Fry Burn Unit Sound?

-In our demo, we set up the Burn Unit into the Boss IR-2 running a clean amplifier IR, into the mixer then a Focusrite 2i2.
-The guitar used is a Seymour Duncan loaded dual humbucker stratocaster which produces a nice full clean tone and serious chunk when we demoed it with the pedal.
+In our demo, we set up the Burn Unit into the Boss IR-2 running a clean amplifier IR, into a mixer and then into a Focusrite 2i2.
+The guitar used is a Seymour Duncan-loaded dual humbucker Stratocaster which produces a nice full clean tone and serious chunk when we demoed it with the pedal.
 We started at noon on the controls then we kicked in the pedal, we were greeted with the gnarliest and harmonically rich distortion I’ve heard in a long time.
 The tone of the Burn Unit is a complex and rich amalgam of thick tones with plenty of thump but still with tons of clarity pushing through.
 The pedal reminded me of a SansAmp on steroids.
-I took the pedal around the dials and the pedal was very responsive in all regimes, the dynamics knob added a juicy character to the gain making the guitar feel alive under the finger and fun to play.
-The chords were chunky but still well defined through the gain There was plenty of gain on tap to satisfy any discerning player from country, blues, to heavy rock.
+I took the pedal around the dials and the pedal was very responsive in all settings.
+The Dynamics knob added a juicy character to the gain, making the guitar feel alive under the fingers and fun to play.
+The chords were chunky but still well defined through the gain.
+There was plenty of gain on tap to satisfy any discerning player from country, blues, to heavy rock.
 The Barber Small Fry Burn Unit deserves a place on almost any pedalboard.
-Please check out our demo on the Humbucker Soup YouTube channel.
-Miguel signing off for now, be excellent to each other!
+Please check out our demo on the Humbucker Soup YouTube channel below.
+Have fun out there!